chauff/IN4325/README.md

 | 3.9  |                                   |                                   |               applied NLP report due/interviews         |              |
 | 3.10 |                                   |                                   |  |              |
 -->
-We start off in weeks 3.1 to 3.4 with the [applied NLP module](lecturesAppliedNLP.md) , alongside which the [applied NLP group project](projectAppliedNLP.md) runs.
-In week 3.5 we switch tothe [core IR module](lecturesCoreIR.md), alongside which the [core IR group project](projectCoreIR.md) runs.
+We start off in weeks 3.1 to 3.4 with the [applied NLP module](lecturesAppliedNLP.md), alongside which the [applied NLP group project](projectAppliedNLP.md) runs.
+In week 3.5 we switch to the [core IR module](lecturesCoreIR.md), alongside which the [core IR group project](projectCoreIR.md) runs.

 ## Deadlines